-The first option is by a Financial Agreement (“FA”).
+The first option is by a binding financial agreement.
 This may be entered into before or at any stage of negotiations or court proceedings.

-To be binding, a FA must be in writing and signed by both parties with a certificate of independent advice by both parties’ legal representatives.
+To be binding, a binding financial agreement must be in writing and signed by both parties with a certificate of independent advice by both parties’ legal representatives.
 This means that both parties must have independent legal advice.

-Advantages of a FA as a way of documenting an agreement include:
+Advantages of a binding financial agreement as a way of documenting an agreement include:

-A FA may, however, be set aside by the Court on the grounds of fraud.
-For example, if one party failed to disclose assets or liabilities at the time the agreement was made the agreement can be terminated.
+A binding financial agreement may, however, be set aside by the court on the grounds of fraud.
+For example, if one party failed to disclose assets or liabilities at the time the agreement was made, the agreement can be terminated.

-The second option is by the making of Consent Orders.
-Like a FA, consent orders set out an agreement to a property settlement.
-An application for Consent Orders must be made to the Court who review the parties’ assets and liabilities and ensure that the agreement is just and equitable and within a range of likely entitlements.
-Consent Orders will only be made with the discretion of the judicial officer.
+The second option is by the making of consent orders.
+Like a binding financial agreement, consent orders set out an agreement to a property settlement.
+An application for consent orders must be made to the court, who review the parties’ assets and liabilities and ensure that the agreement is just and equitable and within a range of likely entitlements.
+Consent orders will only be made with the discretion of the judicial officer.

 Our experience tells us that the most persuasive argument for documenting an agreement, even if it has been implemented, is that a party may simply change his or her mind.